 Agenda Item 1.3: The Chair introduced document IWG-3_049 which proposes revisions to the AI 1.3 proposal from NTIA.
 It was noted that the changes are mostly formatting, with some clarifying text added to clearly define the proposed PFD.
 Mr. Mullinix noted that the draft CPM text on AI 1.3 has an associated WRC Resolution while this proposal does not: he asked if any observers from NTIA, NOAA or NASA could indicate whether RCS is planning to provide a WRC Resolution in a revised proposal.
 Carlos Flores, observer from NOAA, indicated that they are planning to provide a revised proposal that includes a WRC Resolution.
 Mr. Mullinix will provide the WRC Resolution from the draft CPM text to IWG-3.
 There were concerns raised about the lack of protection and future development of IMT as well as a question on why the words “of frequency allocations” were deleted.
 Given the expectation of a revised NTIA proposal, it was noted that IWG-3 could await that revised proposal for further review.

 Agenda Item 1.5: Chris Hofer, ViaSat, introduced Doc IWG-3_051.
 Several participants noted they needed more time to review the document as it was received just the day before the meeting, but there were concerns raised with the protection of incumbent services and those voicing such concerns indicated their willingness to work offline with the author on these issues.
 There were also questions about “harmful, unacceptable” as adjectives to the term “interference” as well as some editorial corrections (duplicate titles, page 2, etc).
-Members were encouraged to provide any feedback to Mr. Hofer before as early as possible before the next meeting of IWG-3.
+Members were encouraged to provide any feedback to Mr. Hofer as early as possible before the next meeting of IWG-3.
 The draft proposal will be further considered at the next meeting.

 Agenda Item 1.6: Alex Epshteyn, Boeing, introduced document IWG-3_42_8-2-18.
 There were concerns raised about how to deal with the aggregate PFD from NGSO, the lack of information on reference links, the need for each MOD or ADD to have proposal numbers, and WRC Resolution 750 limits.
 The point was also raised by the FCC of a desire to have IWG-3 express its views on the issue of revisions to Resolution 750 to address protection from GSO FSS networks.
 Mr. Epshteyn will produce a revised version of the draft proposal for the next meeting.